ashhugoel/practicing-pr/README.md

-# updated readme for leanring ashu
+# updated readme for leanring ashu2